-This guide is meaty and will only get more detailed.
+This guide is MEATY and will only get more detailed as we develop it constantly.
 If you want a taster of this guide go here for a less than 5 minutes summary of this guide which is designed to give you a quick overview.

 If you are not financially sound then there is no point reading about property development and property investment.
-Sort this out for free.
-That’s right, if you go to this part of the website we will teach you how to be financially sound for free. go here now
+Sort this out for free right now.
+That’s correct, if you go to this part of the website we will teach you how to be financially sound for free. go here now

 This guide is for people who are saving for their first mortgage for their family home.
 They want to stop paying rent and stop having a landlord.
 They want to be settled and feel like they have a home of their own.

 But they also do not want to make a mistake when buying their first house.
-They want a property that will rise quickly in value so that they can start investing in their first investment property.
+They want a property in which their equity will rise quickly in value so that they can start investing in their first investment property.

 Sorting out your finances and buying your first home are basic steps in property investment.

-We will also on to look at the next step in our intermediate level guide.
+We will also move on to look at the next step in our intermediate level guide.